finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

 <a name="buildTransactionsForPortfolioGroup"></a>
 # **buildTransactionsForPortfolioGroup**
-> VersionedResourceListOfOutputTransaction buildTransactionsForPortfolioGroup(scope, code, queryParameters, asAt, filter, propertyKeys)
+> VersionedResourceListOfOutputTransaction buildTransactionsForPortfolioGroup(scope, code, transactionQueryParameters, asAt, filter, propertyKeys)

 [EXPERIMENTAL] Build transactions for transaction portfolios in a portfolio group